Legal Separation

 Does Florida Offer Legal Separation?

-Most states have a formal system for couples to legally separate.
+Most states have a formal system for couples to separate legally.
 It’s usually a formal agreement made by two parties that’s signed off in court.
-Unfortunately, Florida is one of six states that doesn’t allow legal separation.
+Unfortunately, Florida is one of six states that don’t allow legal separation.
 This means if you create a separation agreement, no judge will be able to enforce it because it’s not a legitimate court order.
+This aspect of Florida separation laws often surprises couples who are new to the process.

 This doesn’t mean you’re required to divorce if you can’t be legally separated.
-You can file legal actions which establishes child support, alimony and how property is divided without divorcing under the law.
-It can be incredibly beneficial to choose separation if you and your spouse need relief but are unsure where your relationship is going.
+You can file legal actions which establish child support, alimony and how property is divided without divorcing under the law.
+It can be incredibly beneficial to consider separation if you and your spouse need relief but are unsure about the future of your relationship.
+These options serve as substitutes for Florida legal separation under current state law.

 Substitutes for Legal Separation in Florida

-You may not be able to legally separate in Florida, but you can file for legal action that is like separation.
-Many Floridians file for one or more of the following instead of divorcing.
-Each has their own process, pros, cons and limitations.
+You may not be able to separate legally in Florida, but you can file for legal action that is similar to a separation.
+Many Floridians file for one or more of the following instead of getting a divorce.
+Each has its own process, pros, cons and limitations.
 Listed below are some legal substitutes for separating as a married couple in Florida.
+A separation agreement lawyer can help determine which Florida legal separation alternative fits your goals.

 Separation Agreements

 Some couples choose to draft a separation agreement instead of dissolving their marriage.
-The agreement would address any issues within the marriage including division of property, child custody, time sharing and other relevant problems.
-It must be jointly drafted and usually both parties will have their attorney present.
+The agreement would address any issues within the marriage, including the division of property, child custody, timeshare disputes handled by a timeshare attorney in South Florida, and other relevant problems.
+It must be jointly drafted, and usually, both parties will have their attorney present.
+Although common, a separation agreement Florida couples rely on does not carry automatic court enforcement.

-Many family law lawyers will recommend you don’t follow a separation agreement.
-This is because separation agreements are not recognized or approved by any court in Florida to be valid.
+Many family law lawyer will recommend that you not follow a separation agreement.
+This is because separation agreements are not recognized or approved by any court in Florida as valid.
 If you or your spouse violates the terms, there will be no ramifications.
 This means you will have to rely on the word of your former spouse without any kind of security.
+This limitation is a key concern under Florida separation laws.

 Petition for Support

-Another option for people who wish to legally separate is to file a formal petition for support unconnected to dissolution of the marriage.
-However, this legal action only addresses of support such as child support or spousal support.
+Another option for people who wish to separate legally is to file a formal petition for support with the guidance of a South Florida divorce attorney.
+However, this legal action only addresses support such as child support or spousal support.
 It doesn’t relate to child custody or time sharing.
 To do this, you must establish your shared child’s primary residence.
+This option is often used by couples who want to be legally separated in Florida without filing for divorce.

-You spouse will be notified if you’re petitioning for support.
+Your spouse will be notified if you’re petitioning for support.
 If they agree, then the petition is uncontested, and you will have a final hearing to decide the details.
 If your former spouse disagrees, then they can counterpetition.
 You must answer the counterpetition within 20 days.
 If you’re unable to settle the dispute, the court will schedule a hearing to discuss the matter.
+Understanding Florida legal separation procedures can make this process less overwhelming.

 Postnuptial Agreements

-You may not be able to file a legal separation order, but you can file a contract for what happens if you do divorce.
-This is referred to as a postnuptial agreement and many couples use it to legally separate in Florida.
-The document answers these questions in case of a divorce:
+You may not be able to file a legal separation order, but you can file a contract for what happens if you do get a divorce.
+This is referred to as a postnuptial agreement, and many couples use it to separate in Florida legally.
+The document answers these questions in the event of a divorce: A postnuptial agreement is often the strongest legal alternative available in Florida.

 - Spousal support, alimony and child support;